ibm-cloud-docs/databases-for-mysql/getting-started.md

 ## {{site.data.keyword.databases-for-mysql_full}}
 {: #mysql-product-description}

 {{site.data.keyword.databases-for-mysql_full}} is a serverless, cloud database service that is fully integrated into the IBM Cloud environment.
-Use {{site.data.keyword.databases-for-mysql_full}} to use a cloud database system without purchasing and setting up your own hardware, installing your own database software, or managing the database yourself.
+Use {{site.data.keyword.databases-for-mysql_full}} as a cloud database system without purchasing and setting up your own hardware, installing your own database software, or managing the database yourself.

 {{site.data.keyword.databases-for-mysql_full}} requires no software, infrastructure, network, or OS administration.
 IBM continuously provides fully automated and automatic updates to the service, such as security patches and minor version upgrades.
 A database instance is deployed by default as highly available across multiple data centers in an {{site.data.keyword.cloud_notm}} Multi-Zone region with [semisynchronous replication](https://dev.mysql.com/doc/mysql-replication-excerpt/8.0/en/replication-semisync.html){: .external}.
 Connect to a single database endpoint and IBM automatically manages the failover between Availability Zones. {{site.data.keyword.databases-for-mysql_full}} allows you to horizontally scale your MySQL instance with Read Replicas in region or cross-regionally. {{site.data.keyword.databases-for-mysql_full}} Read Replicas can be easily transformed into fully functioning {{site.data.keyword.databases-for-mysql_full}} instances, an especially useful feature for online cross-regional disaster recovery strategies.